IBM/z_ansible_collections_samples/README.rst

 Quickstart
 ==========

-After you install the collection outlined in the  `installation`_ guide, you can access the collection and the ansible-doc covered in the following topics:
+After you install the collection outlined in the  `Installation`_ guide, you can access the collection and the ansible-doc covered in the following topics:

-.. _installation:
-   installation.html

 ibm_zos_core
 ------------